1. Observance of Regulations & Behaviour

 (a) Each District Committee shall prepare a schedule of its approved courses.
 Standard distance courses shall be measured and checked by appointed course measurers.

 Each course measurer shall submit a written report specifying intermediate points and their distances.
-These shall include the start, finish and all turning points specifically defined, supported by revolution counter readings of a cycle wheel or satellite navigation equipment readings.
-The distance shall be certified by him to be not less than that specified.
+These shall include the start, finish and all turning points specifically defined, supported by revolution counter readings of a cycle wheel or such other means as specified by the Board from time to time.
+The distance shall be certified by the course measurer to be not less than that specified.

-i. be calculated from the recorded revolutions of a cycle wheel, the constant of which shall be determined by riding over an accurately measured standard distance of not less than half a mile, immediately prior to and after measuring the course or any part of it.
+(b) Measurements shall be calculated from the recorded revolutions of a cycle wheel, the constant of which shall be determined by riding over an accurately measured standard distance of not less than half a mile, immediately prior to and after measuring the course or any part of it;

 (c) Each course shall be measured from start to finish in the direction in which it is to be ridden, and along a line that a competitor would normally follow.
 The finishing point shall be so fixed that a rider completing the course cannot have covered less than the specified distance.